A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: The General Model

-\subsection{The general solution}
+\subsection{The General Solution}

-For the quadratic equation of state (\ref{g1}), the density is related to the scale factor by Eq. (\ref{g2}).
-It is possible to solve the Friedmann equation (\ref{b9}) with the density-radius relation (\ref{g2}) analytically.
-Introducing $R=a/a_1$ and $\lambda=\rho_{\Lambda}/\rho_{P}\ll 1$, we obtain
+For the quadratic equation of state (\ref{g1}), the density is related to the scale factor by Equation~(\ref{g2}).
+It is possible to solve the Friedmann equation (\ref{b9}) with the density-radius relation of Equation~(\ref{g2}) analytically.
+Introducing $R=a/a_1$ and $\lambda=\rho_{\Lambda}/\rho_{P}=1.36\times 10^{-123}\ll 1$, we obtain

 which can be integrated into